drand/drand/README.md

   verifiable and unbiased randomness.
 Any third party can fetch and verify the authenticity of the randomness and by that making sure it hasn't been tampered with.
-* And "private" as well: drand nodes can also deliver encrypted randomness to be used in a local applications, for example to seed the OS's PRNG.

 A drand network is operated by a group of organizations around the world that includes Cloudflare, EPFL, Kudelski Security, Protocol Labs, Celo, UCL, and